 raise and support defense forces, but no appropriation of money to that use

-shall be for a longer term than two years; and standing armies,
+shall be for a longer term than three years; and standing armies,

 in time of peace, are dangerous to liberty and therefore ought to be avoided,